-Atwater Vineyards is committed to sustainable viticulture practices to obtain healthier vineyards, increase the quality of our wines, and ultimately create a safer environment for ourselves, our neighbors and the lake.
+Atwater Vineyards is committed to sustainable viticulture practices to obtain healthier vineyards, increase the quality of our wines, and ultimately create a safer environment for ourselves, our neighbors, and Seneca Lake.

-- We practice contour farming for erosion control and have permanent sod in the row middles of the vineyards.
+- We practice contour farming for erosion control.

 - We use a post emergent weed program combined with cultivation under the vines.